ahammednafih/noteit/README.md

 # Note It

-A simple note taking app using Rails and twitter bootstrap
+A simple note taking app using Rails and twitter bootstrap.
+Db used is mariaDB 10.1

 ## Setup